Radnen/link.js/README.md

 var results = Link(array).map(add).filter(even).first().toArray();
 ```

-- take(n) - take the first n results.
+- take(n)           - takes the first n results.
-- first(|fn) - take first satisfying item, or if no function, the very first item.
+- first(c)          - takes the first c items.
 - map(fn)           - perform a map operation with fn.
 - filter(fn)        - perform a filter, using fn as the predicate.
-- filterBy(name, value) - filters out objects whose named property does not match the value.
+- filterBy(name, v) - filters out objects whose named property does not match the value.
 - reject(fn)        - perform the opposite of filter.
 - get(num)          - tries to get the indexed item.
 - uniq()            - filters the results to only unique items.
 - zip(array)        - combines the contents of the array with the current elements.
 - slice(a, b)       - returns results between [a, b).

 Non-Chainable:
 --------------